Jerry Agada: Career

 In 2013, the European American University, Commonwealth of Dominica now an affiliate of the Western Orthodox University, appointed him as a Visiting Professor in Education.
-He has also been the chairman, Advisory Board, Presidential Schools Debate, Nigeria since 2013, Vice-chairman, Advisory Board of the Nigeria Prize for Literature of the Nigeria LNG NLNG since 2009 and chairman, Governing Council, Eastern Polytechnic, Port Harcourt since August 2015.
-In 2016 he was appointed Member Governing Council, Fidei Polytechnic Gboko, Benue State.
+He was also chairman of the Advisory Board, Presidential Schools Debate, Nigeria, from 2013, Vice-chairman, Advisory Board of the Nigeria Prize for Literature of the Nigeria LNG (NLNG) since 2009. and chairman, Governing Council, Eastern Polytechnic, Port Harcourt since August 2015.
+In 2016, he was appointed Member Governing Council, Fidei Polytechnic Gboko, Benue State.
 In November 2016, he was appointed Chairman of the Benue State Civil Service Commission.

-Jerry Anthony Agada is a Fellow, British Society of Commerce, Member, Institute of Marketing and Member, Nigeria Association of Business Educators, Member, Nigeria Association of Educational Administration and Planning.
-He is also a Fellow, Association of Nigerian Authors, Member, Nigeria Institute of Management and Member, Institute of Industrialist and Corporate Administration.
+Agada was a Fellow of the British Society of Commerce, Member, Institute of Marketing and Member, Nigeria Association of Business Educators, Member, Nigeria Association of Educational Administration and Planning.
+He was also a Fellow of the Association of Nigerian Authors, a member of the Nigeria Institute of Management and of the Institute of Industrialist and Corporate Administration.

 In February 2012, he was selected as one of fifty men of integrity in Nigeria by the editorial board of the Guardian Newspaper of Nigeria.
 On 17 August 2017, he was honoured with the title of Africa's Patriotic Personality of the Year by the African Students Union Parliament, (ASUP).

-Jerry Anthony Agada has held several other positions in government and associations.
+Agada held several other positions in government and associations.
 He was the Chairman of the Benue State Petroleum Monitoring Committee between 1999 and 2000 and Member of the Benue State Reform Team between 2001 and 2006.
 He was also the Secretary General, National Orokam-Aroji Summit from 1992 to 1999 and chairman of the boardof Zion Micro-Finance Bank, Makurdi between 2006 and 2008.
-He is a past National President of the Association of Nigerian Authors, (ANA) and patron of its branch in Benue State.
+He was a former National President of the Association of Nigerian Authors (ANA) and patron of its branch in Benue State.

-In November 2015, his Orokam Community in Ogbadibo LGA, honoured him with the Chieftaincy title of the Oyalobu 1 of Orokam – meaning "The Pacesetter'’ within the Community.
-He was also conferred with the title of "Omachi Onu Egume of Egume by the Igala Area Traditional council in 2008.
+In November 2015, his Orokam Community in Ogbadibo LGA, honoured him with the Chieftaincy title of the Oyalobu 1 of Orokam – meaning "The Pacesetter" within the Community.
+He was conferred with the title of "Omachi Onu Egume of Egume by the Igala Area Traditional council in 2008.